pintocarlos/randomflickerimg/README.md

 The component takes a single parameter called: `pollingSecondsInterval` which is used to determine the number of seconds until displaying a new image.

+## Implementation Details

+The component makes one single call to the flicker API and keeps in memory all of the urls returned.
+These urls are parsed and made ready to use for when the timer is up to display a new image.
+This allows the component to simply update the image url to point to a new one instead of having to hit the flicker api to get a new image which would take a lot longer (new roundtrip API ajax call, parsing it, hitting image url, etc).
+When the image urls available run out, the component hits the API again asynchronously to populate itself with more image urls.
+A placeholder image is used when the component runs out of images to show.

 ## Tests

 Tests coverage written using Jasmine can be found in: